Last updated on: 10/23/2008 8:41:00 AM PST

 "Frequently, people indicate that their support for euthanasia and physician-assisted suicide (PAS) is based on the fact that they would not want to live 'hooked up to machine' or 'when it's hopeless:' Advocates of euthanasia and PAS encourage such thinking when they elide the moral and legal distinctions between intentionally ending a life through an intervention, such as an injection of muscle relaxants, and stopping medical treatments...

 Thomas Fuchs, MD, PhD, Associate Professor of Psychiatry at the University of Heidelberg, wrote the following in his 1998 article "The Notion of 'Killing'.
-Causality, Intention, and Motivation in Active and Passive Euthanasia" that appeared in the Journal Medicine, Health Care, and Philosophy:
+Causality, Intention, and Motivation in Active and Passive Euthanasia" published in the Journal of Medicine, Health Care, and Philosophy:

 The American Medical Association (AMA), in its 2006 "Decisions Near the End of Life" policy statement, distinguished between passive and active euthanasia: